LawleyClasses/230-spring2017/weekly_materials/week1/thursdayExercise.md

     font-size: xx-large;
 }
 ```
-Save your HTML and CSS files, and upload them to your week1 directory.
+Save the changes your HTML and CSS files, and upload them to your week1 directory.
 Your cremebrulee.html file should now look more like this: [cremebrulee2.png](cremebrulee2.png)

 You're done!